 Do I need to buy tickets in advance?

 Yes, if going to see the Red Sox or Cubs in their winter home parks.
-No, if planning to attend Brewers' games in Maryvale or those of the Nationals in Viera.
+No, if planning to attend Brewers' games in Maryvale or those of the Marlins in Jupiter.

 Otherwise, the answer depends on individual game circumstances, such as when the game is being played, and against who the home team is playing.